exercism/yamlscript/docs/ABOUT.md

-It is a great language for learning functional programming and Lisp concepts, while using a clean, friendly and fairly painless syntax inspired by the best parts of YAML, Clojure, Perl, Python, Perl, JavaScript and CoffeeScript.
+It is a great language for learning functional programming and Lisp concepts, while using a clean, friendly and fairly painless syntax inspired by the best parts of YAML, Clojure, Perl, Python, JavaScript and CoffeeScript.

 <!-- Keep this comment: